 To avoid pasty potatoes, spend less time mashing.
 In other words, use a potato masher instead of a mixer.
 Mash the potatoes until they are smooth, but don’t over mix!

 If your mashed potatoes become too runny, you can add instant potato flakes to easily thicken them.
 Other possibilities are flour, cornstarch, or powdered milk.

-Mashed potatoes can definitely be frozen up to about three months.
-Just set the frozen potatoes in the refrigerator for a day to unthaw, and then bake.
+Mashed potatoes can be frozen for up to about three months.
+Just set the frozen potatoes in the refrigerator for a day to unthaw and then bake.
 You may need to add a little more milk to loosen the potatoes.

 - 4 pounds russet potatoes (from about 5 large potatoes) – peeled and chopped

 - 10 cloves garlic (one entire head of garlic) – peeled